xquery/mx/README.md

         declare variable $mx:app := mx:map( xdmp:document-get('TO YOUR OWN PATH app.xml'));

-In application server;
+In the ML application server set the following;

-    set root to where src/test-app is located
+    set root to where src/test-app is located in your environment

     set url rewriter to /mx-controller.xqy?mode=rewrite

     set error handler to /mx-controller.xqy?mode=error

-    ensure /lib/mx.xqm is in lib directory of test-app (its symlinked from src/xquery/mx.xqm)

 Once you have done the above you should be able to access the test-app

     ex. http://localhost:9000/mx?flush=true

-review src/test-app/app.xml

 ## Overview

 src/test-app/app.xml - defines all routing and how data and views come together.
 Note that this is loaded into an ML server field which is